 A huge range of trails, from family friendly through to downhill and freeriding, is transforming Queenstown into a national hub for biking.
 The annual Queenstown Bike Festival is also a strong drawcard for domestic and Australian riders.

-The purpose-built Queenstown Bike Park is reached by taking New Zealand’s only gondola-assisted bike lift.
+The purpose-built Queenstown Bike Park is reached by taking the gondola-assisted bike lift.
 A number of tracks (grade 2 to grade 6) offer differ challenges for beginners and advanced bikers.
 There are also plenty of guided bike tours, from companies like Fat Tyre and Vertigo, who'll take the hassle out of deciding which is the best trail to try.
 You can even take a more relaxing guided tour while sampling the wines of Gibbston Valley with the Picnic Bike Company.
 View our Mountain Biking Guide.